CrunchyData/crunchy-katacoda/postgresql-devel/beyond-basics/qjsonintro/01-json-data.md

 ## Querying JSONB

-Eventhough the JSON data is not deeply structured, we can still do interesting queries.
+Even though the JSON data is not deeply structured, we can still do interesting queries.

 But first you NEED to understand there are  two major JSONB operator types - ones that return JSON and other that return text.
 For example, this operator `->` gets a JSON object field by a key and returns JSON: